johnmathews/johnmathews.github.io.old/content/articles/reading-june.md

 Date: 2018-6-4 15:52
 Category: Life
 Tags: Reading
 Summary: A list of interesting things.
-June 1 - June 5
+June 2018

 ## Articles
 - [Mental models](https://fs.blog/mental-models/) is a comprehensive list of mental models organised around different disciplines.
 Long read.
 Probably one of the most easy to apply and tangibly useful things I've read in a while.